Location & Continent

 Ecological Significance

-The ecological diversity present in the Central Basin and Range is a testament to the adaptability of life in extreme conditions.
-This region features a rich tapestry of habitats, ranging from dry desert landscapes to lush riparian areas near water sources.
+The Central Basin and Range supports a wide variety of plant and animal life adapted to extreme conditions.
+The region includes different habitats, from dry desert landscapes to riparian areas near rivers and other water sources.

 Vegetation: Dominant plant species include Creosote bush, Blackbrush, and various types of cacti, all uniquely adapted to conserve water and withstand harsh heat.